phiphou/vine-backup/README.md

 #### Any user Vines

 You can download the Vines from any user by adding a `--user` flag and providing any Twitter user screen_name.

-Any `--likes` flag wil then be ignored.
+You also can add a `--likes` flag if you want to download Vines liked by the user.

 ```bash
 $ node ./src/app.js --email YOUR_EMAIL --password YOUR_PASSWORD --user ANY_TWITTER_SCREEN_NAME
 ```

-The app will store Vines in the `./Vines/[ANY_TWITTER_SCREEN_NAME]` folder.
+The app will store Vines in the `./Vines/[ANY_TWITTER_SCREEN_NAME]` folder and optionnaly likes in the `./Vines/[ANY_TWITTER_SCREEN_NAME]/likes` folder.

 #### Export links list